sjentsch/lsjDocs/Ch13/Ch13_ANOVA_03.rst

 variable across so it is in the ``Fixed Factors`` box.
-This should give the results as shown in :numref:`fig-anova2`.\ [#]_ Note I have also checked the η² checkbox, pronounced “eta” squared, under the ``Effect Size`` option and thit is also shown on the results table.
+This should give the results as shown in :numref:`fig-anova2`.\ [#]_ Note I have also checked the η² checkbox, pronounced “eta” squared, under the ``Effect Size`` option and this is also shown on the results table.
 We will come back to effect sizes a bit later.

 .. ----------------------------------------------------------------------------